Skip to main content

 Objections by Levypayers

-1. A levypayer who disputes a levy assessment or surcharge may contact the responsible officer listed in the notice of assessment or notice of surcharge to understand the basis and details of the subject assessment and surcharge, if applicable.
+1. A levypayer that disputes a levy assessment or surcharge may contact the responsible officer listed in the notice of assessment or notice of surcharge to understand the basis and details of the subject assessment or surcharge (as the case may be).

-5. Under section 48 of the Ordinance, the contractor should pay the levy or surcharge, penalty or further penalty in accordance with section 46 even if he intends to make an objection under section 55.
+5. Under section 48 of the Ordinance, the contractor should pay the levy or surcharge, penalty or further penalty in accordance with the notice of assessment or notice of surcharge (as the case may be), even if he or she intends to make an objection under section 55.
+If they are not settled before the stipulated period as per section 46 of the Ordinance, the associated penalty and further penalty that may incur before the decision of the OB will be borne by the objector.

 Acknowledgement of Objections